jashrathod/book-blog/_posts/2021-07-01-the-subtle-art.md

 Some good news and some bad news for you: there is little that is unique or special about your problems.
 That’s why letting go is so liberating.

-My recommendation: don’t be special; don’t be unique.
+My (author's) recommendation: don’t be special; don’t be unique.
 Redefine your metrics in mundane and broad ways.
 Choose to measure yourself not as a rising star or an undiscovered genius.
 Choose to measure yourself not as some horrible victim or dismal failure.
 Instead, measure yourself by more mundane identities: a student, a partner, a friend, a creator.
 The narrower and rarer the identity you choose for yourself, the more everything will seem to threaten you.
 For that reason, define yourself in the simplest and most ordinary ways possible.

 It’s worth remembering that for any change to happen in your life, you must be wrong about something.
 If you’re sitting there, miserable day after day, then that means you’re already wrong about something major in your life, and until you’re able to question yourself to find it, nothing will change.